-We also investigated the \hi maps of the most \hi deficient galaxies in A2626 (galaxy 16, 65, 110, 128, see Fig. \ref{fig:SFR_Mstar_tdep_HIdef} and \ref{fig:HIdef_plot1}), all four of them located below the SFMS.
-Though the \hi disc of galaxy 65 seems small and regular, the other three galaxies have asymmetric \hi morphologies.
-As already shown with \hi contours overlaid on the optical colour images in Fig. \ref{fig:HIdef_plot1}, all these galaxies have small, offset, or truncated \hi discs with yellowish optical colours.
+We also investigated the \hi maps of the most \hi -deficient galaxies in A2626 (galaxies 16, 65, 110, and 128; see Figs. \ref{fig:HIdef_plot1} and \ref{fig:SFR_Mstar_tdep_HIdef}).
+All four are located below the SFMS.
+Although the \hi disc of galaxy 65 seems small and regular, the other three galaxies have asymmetric \hi morphologies.
+As already shown with \hi contours overlaid on the optical colour images in Fig. \ref{fig:HIdef_plot1}, all these galaxies have small, offset, or truncated \hi discs and yellowish optical colours.
 As mentioned before, these three galaxies are below the SFMS, signifying low relative SFRs, although they are still above the star formation quenching threshold.
 However, because of their high \hi deficiencies, they have very short depletion times.
-Thus, all these four galaxies are plausibly in the last stages of exhausting their gas and on their way to drop below the star formation quenching threshold.
+Thus, all these four galaxies probably are in the last stages of exhausting their gas and are on their way to drop below the star formation quenching threshold.

-Focusing on the \hi morphologies of the most \hi deficient galaxies in the Swarm (galaxy 25, 60, 70, 105 in Fig. \ref{fig:SFR_Mstar_tdep_HIdef}), we note that all of them have nearby companions, and two of these galaxies (galaxy 60, 105) have asymmetric or offset \hi discs.
-From the optical colour, galaxy 105 seems dusty, that might have caused some internal reddening.
+Focusing on the \hi morphologies of the most \hi -deficient galaxies in the Swarm (galaxies 25, 60, 70, and 105 in Fig. \ref{fig:SFR_Mstar_tdep_HIdef}), we note that all of them have nearby companions, and two of these galaxies (galaxies 60 and 105) have asymmetric or offset \hi discs.
+From the optical colour, galaxy 105 seems dusty, which might cause some internal reddening.
 Galaxy 60 is tidally interacting, with a visible stellar stream to the west, similar to the tidally interacting system Arp 282 \citep{Zaragoza-Cardie2018}.
-Though we do not have optical or \hi redshift information for the companions of galaxies 25 and 70, these galaxies are clearly experiencing tidal interactions, given their \hi morphologies.
+Although we lack optical or \hi redshift information for the companions of galaxies 25 and 70, these galaxies clearly experience tidal interactions given their \hi morphologies.

-Finally, we have investigated the relation between SF deficiency and \hi morphology using the three different morphological definitions (visual classes, \hi offset, \amod, see Fig. \ref{fig:SFR_Mstar_tdep_Amod}).
-The fact that there is no correlation between SF deficiency and \hi offset or \amod implies that an enhancement or quenching of their star formation rates are not directly related to their \hi morphologies or the environment in which they reside.
+Finally, we investigated the relation between SF deficiency and \hi morphology using the three different morphological definitions (visual classes, \hi offset, and \amod; see Fig. \ref{fig:SFR_Mstar_tdep_Amod}).
+That there is no correlation between SF deficiency and \hi offset or \amod implies that an enhancement or quenching of their star formation rates are not directly related to their \hi morphologies or to the environment in which they reside.